nxp-imx/bcu/README.md

 ____________________________________________________________________
   # to build and run BCU in Linux:

-first we need to obtain libftdi library:
+first we need to obtain libftdi1-dev library:
 $ sudo apt-get update
-$ sudo apt-get install libftdi1
+$ sudo apt-get install libftdi1-dev

 then we can obtain and build bcu: